Arizona College of Nursing

 Pharmacy technicians who work in this environment do not provide direct patient care and instead work in a solitary work environment.
 If you think you may enjoy the work of a pharmacy technician, but are more of a “behind the scenes” type of person, a mail-order pharmacy might be an enjoyable work environment for you.

 If you enjoy providing customer service, are detail-oriented, and can imagine yourself working alongside a pharmacist, then a career as a pharmacy technician is going to be a great fit for you!
 For more information on our Pharmacy Technician program, complete an information request form and an Arizona College representative will contact you.
-Take the first step toward your new pharmacy technician career today!

 This training program is offered at our Glendale and Mesa campuses.
 Pharmacy Technician training at Arizona College is ASHP accredited.